syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Getting datasource using instance

-To obtain the data source from a Syncfusion Blazor DropDownList component instance, you can use the `DataSource` property of the component.
-An example of how this can be done is when a button is clicked.
-In the example below, the DropDownList component is rendered with a list of objects as its data source.
-When the button is clicked, the `GetDataSource` method is called, which retrieves the data source by accessing the DataSource property of the DropDownList instance.
+To retrieve the data source from a Syncfusion Blazor DropDownList component, you can access the `DataSource` property of the component instance.
+An example of how this can be done is by binding the component to a list of objects as its data source and then, in the button click event, calling the `GetDataSource` method which in turn retrieves the data source by accessing the DataSource property of the DropDownList instance.

 {% highlight cshtml %}